Posts Tagged ‘virtual therapy’

 Read MoreThe Hidden Struggle: Body Image and Self-Esteem Challenges in Young Men

 For decades, conversations about body image have centered primarily on girls and women.
 Yet a growing body of research suggests that young men are also grappling with significant pressures related to appearance, muscularity, and self-esteem.
-While cultural stereotypes often portray men as less concerned with how they look, psychological research increasingly shows that body dissatisfaction…
+Meanwhile, cultural stereotypes often portray men as less concerned with how they look.
+However, psychological research increasingly shows that body…

 Read MoreWhy Many Patients Choose Private Practice Therapy Over Corporate Platforms